kydance/kydance.github.io/posts/golang-linter/index.md

 package kyden

 func f() int {
-    a := &#34;This is a very long line that exceeds the maximum line length set by the linter and should be broken up into smaller, more manageable lines.&#34;
+    a := "This is a very long line that exceeds the maximum line length set by the linter and should be broken up into smaller, more manageable lines." return len(a)
-    return len(a)
 }
 ```